jollygoodcode/whatsnew/README.md

 What's New in a project?

-This gem is used in [deppbot](https://www.deppbot.com) to find changelog in Pull Request body, an example could be found in [this Pull Request on ruby-bench/ruby-bench-web](https://github.com/ruby-bench/ruby-bench-web/pull/122).
+This gem is used in [deppbot](https://www.deppbot.com) to retrieve a ruby gem's changelog for use in a Pull Request body, an example could be found in [this Pull Request on ruby-bench/ruby-bench-web](https://github.com/ruby-bench/ruby-bench-web/pull/122).

 --